 - Write recommendation letters and aid in job searches during the final stages of the postdoctoral research appointment.

 - Conduct performance evaluations as specified in the UMPSA Agreement

 Recruitment and Hiring Information

-- The overall maximum duration of an appointment as a postdoctoral hired out of an approved search is three years.
-Such an appointment is designated as soft money.
+- The overall maximum duration of an appointment as a postdoc hired out of an approved search or search waiver is five years.
+Such an appointment is designated as soft money and is fixed-length.